-If you are having your baby at Baylor Medical Center at Frisco or The Medical Center of Plano, please let the hospital know when you check in that we are your baby’s pediatrician.
+If you are having your baby at Baylor Medical Center at Frisco, please let the hospital know when you check in that we are your baby’s pediatrician.
 Dr Stokes will examine your baby within the first 24 hours of life, and each day thereafter while in the hospital.
 She will spend time with you and answer any questions you may have.

 If you deliver at any other hospital the staff pediatricians will care for your baby while you are in the hospital.
 Please call our office upon discharge and we will schedule an appointment for your baby to be seen within 24 to 48 hours after discharge to follow up on your new baby.
 Please bring with you the baby’s birth records from that hospital.